web3-authn/tatchi/passkey-sdk/docs/wallet-iframe-architecture.md

-# Web3Authn Service Iframe Architecture Plan
+# Web3Authn WalletIframe Architecture Plan

 This document outlines how to run all sensitive Web3Authn logic inside a cross‑origin, headless service iframe while keeping an API‑first SDK for developers.
 The existing visible iframes (Modal and Embedded Button) remain the way to capture user gestures without popups.